-The Bonds will bear interest at Variable Rates established by the Remarketing Agent, as described under the caption "THE BONDS-Setting of Interest Rates."
-From the Issue Date to and including November 2, 1999, the Bonds will bear interest at a rate to be determined by the Remarketing Agent prior to the Issue Date.
-Thereafter, each Weekly Period will last seven days (unless the Bonds are earlier converted to a Fixed Rate or redeemed) and begins on Wednesday of each week.
+The Bonds will bear interest at a Variable Rate established by the Remarketing Agent.
+From the Issue Date to and including April 30, 2002, the Bonds will bear interest at a rate to be determined by the Remarketing Agent prior to the Issue Date.
+Thereafter, the Remarketing Agent will determine the interest rate weekly as described below.
+See "THE BONDS - Setting of Interest Rates."
 Interest will be computed on the basis of a 365- or 366-day year, as applicable, for the number of days actually elapsed.
-The Bonds are subject to optional and mandatory tender.
-See the captions "THE BONDS-Optional and Mandatory Tender" herein.
-The Bonds may be converted to a Fixed Rate as described herein under the caption "THE BONDS-Conversion to a Fixed Rate."
+The Bonds are subject to optional and mandatory tender and optional and mandatory redemption.
+See the captions "THE BONDS - Optional and Mandatory Tender" and "THE BONDS - Redemption" herein.
+The Bonds may be converted to a Fixed Rate as described herein under the caption "THE BONDS - Conversion to a Fixed Rate."